axelerant/engg-handbook/content/docs/principles/_index.md

 ## Ask for help

 At Axelerant, we don't expect you to know everything.
 We hired you for your strengths and put you in a team where other's strengths complement yours.
 Use them.
+[Read More]({{< relref "ask-for-help" >}})

 ## Be bold and experiment